rbattistini/master-thesis-slides/main.typ

 #list(
   [*On-demand PGP*
-    - the agent's programmer decides when the agent should trigger the PGP;
+    - #text(1.0em, fill:luma(60%))[the agent's programmer decides when the agent should trigger the PGP];
   ],
   [*Reactive PGP*
-    - it is implicitly triggered by the agent's control loop whenever an event `E` occurs and the agent has no relevant plan for it, preventing the current intention from failing.
+    - #text(1.0em, fill:luma(60%))[it is implicitly triggered by the agent's control loop whenever an event `E` occurs and the agent has no relevant plan for it, preventing the current intention from failing.]
   ],
 )

-Either way, the PGP may generate plans that use `generate_plan(G)` in their body or invent new subgoals for which no plans exist, so generated plans may themselves trigger a new PGP to generate additional plans, when executed.
+Either way, the PGP may generate plans that use `generate_plan(G)` in their body or invent new subgoals for which no plans exist, so *generated plans may themselves trigger a new PGP* to generate additional plans, when executed.

 == Knowledge exchange of a BDI Agent with an LLM

-The minimal set of relevant information to build the prompt that was identified is:
+The minimal set of relevant *information to build the prompt* that was identified is:

 #enum(
   tight: true,